 A recent investigation has uncovered that Claude Code, Anthropic's AI coding assistant, has been injecting hidden system reminders into user conversations.
 These injections are completely invisible to users but consume significant portions of their token budgets.

-One user reported finding 21,832 occurrences of these system reminders in their conversation history, representing a staggering 11,282,491 tokens lost to hidden content they never requested or could disable.
+One user reported finding 21,832 occurrences of these system reminders in their conversation history, representing a staggering to hidden content they never requested or could disable.

 System reminders are instructional messages injected by Claude Code to guide the AI's behavior.
 While some are legitimate (like tool usage instructions), the concerning part is: